thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 Our review:

-- Only 3 tabs makes it easy to navigate
+- Only 3 tabs makes it easy to navigate.

 - App is free but requires owning a Fitbit watch which ranges from £80-120.

 - They store personally identifiable health data which is unethical and off-putting.

-- Not possible to track different variables on the same graph
+- Not possible to track different variables on the same graph.

-- Only made for physical wellbeing, not made with mental wellbeing in mind
+- Only made for physical wellbeing, not made with mental wellbeing in mind.

 - Presents exercise as a competition rather than something for yourself.
 This is not effective for people who just need to be encouraged to move at all.

-- Weight loss tracking can endanger people who suffer from disordered eating/
+- Weight loss tracking can endanger people who suffer from disordered eating.

  INSERT 2 SCREENSHOTS OF FITBIT APP